 - What is an "innovative hospital"?

-- In which areas is it worth investing potential innovations in the hospital?
+- In what areas in the hospital is it worth locating potential innovations?

 - How to efficiently introduce innovations?

-- How to create conditions conducive to creating innovations in the hospital?
+- How to create conditions conducive to innovation in the hospital?

-We can call innovation any change that aims to improve
+We can call innovation any change aimed at improvement

-In its essence, it may concern both technical (technological) and organizational (process) issues.
-The result of its implementation may be a better product or service, reduction of the company's operating costs or the acquisition or expansion of the market - having a measurable economic effect, as well as having a more moral significance - improvement of staff working conditions, environmental protection, and the popularity of the innovator.
+In essence, it may concern both technical (technological) and organizational (process) issues.
+The effect of its implementation may be a better product or service, lowering the costs of the company's operations or gaining or expanding the market - having a measurable economic effect, as well as having more moral significance - improving the working conditions of staff, environmental protection, popularity of the innovator.

-Innovative action can be understood as the very concept and development of an innovative solution (e.g. a new medical device, medicine, medical material, computer program, procedure), as well as the first application in practice of a given enterprise, while these processes can take place simultaneously at the stage of testing or improvement innovation.
-Over time and the number of implementations, the existing innovation becomes the standard for which further solutions are created.
+Innovative action can be understood as the very concept and development of an innovative solution (e.g. a new medical device, drug, medical material, computer program, procedure), as well as the first-time use in the practice of a given company, while these processes can take place simultaneously during the testing or improvement stage. innovation.
+With the passage of time and the number of implementations, the existing innovation becomes a standard for the improvement of which new solutions are created.

-The main driving force behind innovation in enterprises is market pressure - growing customer expectations to obtain better and better products or services at an acceptable price, with simultaneous competition from other market participants who also want to satisfy these expectations.
-In addition, innovation can be forced or targeted by external regulators, ordering / prohibiting or rewarding / punishing specific behavior of entrepreneurs, as well as employees expecting that their tools and working conditions will be constantly improving.
+The main driver of innovation in enterprises is market pressure - growing customer expectations to obtain better and better products or services at an acceptable price, with simultaneous competition from other market participants, also willing to meet these expectations.
+In addition, innovation can be forced or directed by external regulators, ordering / prohibiting or rewarding / punishing certain behaviors of entrepreneurs, as well as employees expecting that their tools and working conditions will be constantly improved.

-The main restrictions on innovation result from uncertainty of the final effect (risk), high initial costs, insufficient competences of people creating or implementing innovation, psychological fear of change, conflict of interests of stakeholders of the "old" and "new" solutions, and formal and legal restrictions arising from regulations applicable in various areas.
+The main limitations for innovation result from the uncertainty of the end result (risk), high initial costs, insufficient competences of people creating or implementing the innovation, psychological fear of change, the conflict of interests of the stakeholders of the "old" and "new" solution and formal and legal restrictions resulting from the regulations applicable in various areas.

-During the session, we would like to share our experiences and discuss this topic together.
+During the session, we would like to share our experiences and discuss it together.